Minnesota Timberwolves

+History

-1989–1995: Team creation and early years
+1989–1995: team creation and early years

 NBA basketball returned to the Twin Cities in 1989 for the first time since the Minneapolis Lakers (1947–1960) departed to Los Angeles in 1960.
 The NBA had granted one of its four new expansion teams on April 22, 1987 (the others being the Orlando Magic, Charlotte Hornets, and the Miami Heat) to original owners Harvey Ratner and Marv Wolfenson to begin play beginning in the 1989–90 season.
 There were two previous American Basketball Association (ABA) franchises that played in between the Lakers' departure and the Timberwolves arrival: the Minnesota Muskies (1967–68), and the Minnesota Pipers (1968–69).
 The Timberwolves have worn throwback uniforms for each of the previous franchises.

 The franchise conducted a "name the team" contest and eventually selected two finalists, "Timberwolves" and "Polars", in December 1986.
 The team then asked the 842 city councils in Minnesota to select the winner and "Timberwolves" prevailed by nearly 2–1.
 The team was officially named the "Minnesota Timberwolves" on January 23, 1987.
 Minnesota is home to the largest population of timberwolves in the contiguous 48 states.

+The NBA held an expansion draft on June 15, 1989 to allocate players to the Timberwolves and Magic.
+The team selected Pistons forward Rick Mahorn with their first pick.
+Fresh off an NBA championship and unhappy with the prospect of playing for a team destined to lose, Mahorn refused to report to training camp.
+He was traded to the Philadelphia 76ers just before the season began.